TrevTheDev/asyncChain/README.md

 # Limitation

-`asyncChain` provides no handling for errors that may occur during the processing of an element.
+`asynchronousChain` provides no handling for errors that may occur during the processing of an element.
 If an error occurs it should be appropriately handled to not leave any enqueued elements in an un-processable state.